Things to Do

 Delhi is located in the National Capital Territory of Delhi, in northern India.

-The population of Delhi is about 22 million people.
+The estimated population of Delhi is about 22 million people and is rapidly growing.
 It recently overtook Mumbai and is now the largest city in India.

 Climate and Weather